First evidence of $CP$ violation in beauty baryon to charmonium decays: Invariant-mass fits

 Nuisance asymmetries arising from the production of $\Lb$ and $\Lbbar$ baryons, as well as from proton detection efficiency, are accounted for in the simultaneous fits.
 These asymmetries arise from the different production cross-sections of \Lb and \Lbbar baryons in $pp$ collisions, which depend on the $\eta$ and \pt of \Lb baryons.
 Additionally, differences in the interaction of protons and antiprotons with matter lead to distinct detection efficiencies~\cite{LHCb-PAPER-2018-025}.
 To cancel these asymmetries, the five-dimensional distribution of $(p, \pt, \eta)$ of the \Lb baryons and the $(p, \pt)$ of the proton of the \LbJpsipK decay, is weighted to match that of the \LbJpsippi decay.
 This weighting is achieved using the \sPlot method~\cite{Pivk:2004ty} to statistically subtract the background and the \texttt{hep\underline{~}ml} package~\cite{Rogozhnikov:2016bdp} to calculate the weights.
 The log-likelihood of the $\Lb$ mass fit is scaled by a factor that takes into account the impact of the weighting procedure on the statistical uncertainty, using Kish's effective sample size method~\cite{kish1965survey, Xie:2009rka,LHCb-PAPER-2013-002, Langenbruch:2019nwe}.

+The measured yields are $N(\LbJpsippi) = 10853\pm134$ and $N(\LbJpsipK) = 125380\pm372$, respectively.
+The signal yield for $\LbJpsippi$ is approximately 5.7 times larger than that obtained in our previous analysis~\cite{LHCb-PAPER-2016-015}.
 The ``raw'' asymmetry between $\Lb$ and $\Lbbar$ decays, denoted as \Araw, is determined as the relative difference in their yields obtained from the invariant-mass fits, as shown in Figs.~\ref{fig:acp-pi} and~\ref{fig:acp-k}.
 The fit results are $\Araw (\LbJpsippi) = (\varrpiraw\pm\varrpirawerr)\%$ and $\Araw(\LbJpsipK) = (\varrkraw)\%$.
 The detection asymmetries of pions and kaons differ and do not cancel in the calculation of $\DACP$, requiring a correction to the raw $\DACP$ determined from their difference.
 The kaon and pion detection asymmetries are functions of their momenta, and can be determined from their kinematic distributions.
 At LHCb, the difference in raw asymmetries of the \mbox{\decay{\Dp}{\KS\pip}} and \mbox{\decay{\Dp}{\Km\pip\pip}} decays can probe the two-track detection asymmetry ${\cal A}_\mathrm{D}(\Km) - {\cal A}_\mathrm{D}(\pim)$.
-Using the results in Ref.~\cite{LHCb-PUB-2018-004}, following the methods outlined in Refs.~\cite{LHCb-PAPER-2014-069,LHCb-PAPER-2016-054,LHCb-PAPER-2024-048}, the detection asymmetry is estimated by fitting the LHCb calibration dataset of these two $\Dp$ decays, with their kaon and pion kinematic distributions weighted to match the the background-subtracted distributions in this analysis.
+Using the LHCb calibration data collected during 2016--2018, following the methods outlined in Refs.~\cite{LHCb-PUB-2018-004,LHCb-PAPER-2014-069,LHCb-PAPER-2016-054,LHCb-PAPER-2024-048}, the detection asymmetry is estimated by fitting the LHCb calibration dataset of these two $\Dp$ decays, with their kaon and pion kinematic distributions weighted to match the the background-subtracted distributions in this analysis.
 The difference is estimated to be ${\cal A}_\mathrm{D}(\Km) - {\cal A}_\mathrm{D}(\pim) = (\varrad \pm \varraderr)\%$.
-Using this correction and the definition in Eq.~\ref{eq:def_dacp}, $\DACP$ is calculated as
+Using this correction and the definition in Eq.~(\ref{eq:def_dacp}), $\DACP$ is calculated as

 and found to be

 where the uncertainty is statistical, and is calculated solely by adding the two \Araw statistical uncertainties in quadrature, with the statistical uncertainty of ${\cal A}_\mathrm{D}(\Km) - {\cal A}_\mathrm{D}(\pim)$ propagated to the systematic uncertainty.